Youmy001/apine-framework/README.md

 APIne Framework
 ================

-APIne is a simple to use modular MVC Framework ready for the IoT (Internet of Things).
-It intends to be a general purpose framework and API providing session management, authentication, routing, and database abstraction without including useless tools.
-APIne is lets you work without imposing too much.
-Per example, one may use APIne for nothing but the simple routing and build his own handlers for everything else.
+APIne is a simple to use modular MVC Framework ready for use as a RESTful API.
+It intends to be a general purpose framework and a RESTful service providing basic session management, authentication, routing, and database abstraction without including useless tools.
+APIne's focus is to let you work without imposing to relearn PHP.

-The most notable features include a complete session manager with basic users and permissions and a database abstraction layer that prevents you to manually write every queries.
+You may per se, use APIne for solely for its routing system and its MVC approach then use your favorite PHP libraries for everything else.

+APIne already implements a comprehensive session manager, a basic yet effective Entity manager, and, TWIG as its template manager — enough to boot any kind of project.

 ## Requirements

+For APIne 2:
-* PHP 5.6.0 or greater
+* PHP 7.0 or greater with the PDO extension
-* MySQL 5
+* MySQL 5.6 or MariaDB 10.1
-* Apache 2.4
+* Apache 2.4 with mod_rewrite

+For APIne 1.1:
+* PHP 5.6 or greater with PDO extension
+* MySQL 5.6 or MariaDB 10.1 or greater
-* mod_rewrite
+* Apache 2.4 with mod_rewrite
-* filter_module

-The project must be set in a virtual host that allows rewrites and .htaccess files for routes to work.
-PHP's user must have writing permissions on the project directory.
+The project using APIne must be installed at the root of a host that must include the instruction `AllowOverride FileInfo Options Indexes` for the default settings.
+PHP's user must also have writing permissions on the project directory.

-> If you are using another web server (nginx, lighttpd, ...) you must modify your server's config to replace the role of the .htaccess file.
+> APIne does not officially support any other HTTP server (nginx, lighttpd, ...).
+If you are using one of those you might need modify your server's configuration.

 ## Installation

 APIne Framework is available as a Composer Package on Packagist as well as a standalone project.

+APIne 2.0 is currently under heavy development thus is not ready for use.
+It is recommended to install the stable version of the framework instead.

 ### With Composer

-Add the following line to your composer.json file : `"youmy001/apine-framework": ^1.0.2"`.
+Add the following line to your composer.json file : `"youmy001/apine-framework": ^1.1"`.
 Or enter this command : `$ composer require youmy001/apine-framework`.

 ### Standalone

 Clone this repository in your working directory : `$ git clone https://github.com/Youmy001/apine_framework.git`.
+Then checkout to the branch of the latest stable release: `git checkout 1.1.x`.

 ## Quick Start a Project